 In the spirit of Brookings’s commitment to high-quality, independent research, we have commissioned works on major topics of public policy by distinguished authors, including Brookings scholars.
 The Brookings Essay is a multi-platform, long-form product that we hope will engage our audience in open dialogue and debate.

 Brookings is pleased to launch the David M. Rubenstein Fellowship Program.
 The challenges facing the United States and the world require rigorous, innovative, evidence-based research that generate fresh thinking and innovative policy solutions.
-Through this program, Brookings is seeking to recruit the next generation of rising stars and creative thinkers to help achieve our mission of improving governance in the United States and across the world.
+Through this program, Brookings is seeking to increase diversity in our scholarly community by recruiting the next generation of rising stars and creative thinkers to help achieve our mission of improving governance in the United States and across the world.

 The Brookings Institution is a nonprofit organization devoted to independent, in-depth research that leads to pragmatic and innovative ideas on how to solve problems facing society.
 Brookings’s commitment to institutional independence is rooted in the individual independence of its scholars.
 Therefore, the Institution does not take positions on issues.